Understanding Melanoma Skin Cancer

 Melanomas can form on parts of the body that usually remain hidden from the sun.
 For example, people can develop melanomas between their toes or on their scalp.
 People rarely check these areas for skin cancer.
 Approximately 10,130 people die each year in the United States from this deadly form of skin cancer.
 To prevent this from occurring, people should self-examine their skin from head to toe at least once a month.

 Surgeons must excise melanomas to provide the highest chance of survival.
-If caught early enough, your dermatologist at the Calabasas Dermatology Center may offer to do the surgery right in the office under local anesthesia.
+If caught early enough, your dermatologist at Brilliance Dermatology may offer to do the surgery right in the office under local anesthesia.
 However, more serious cases will require referral to an oncologic surgeon, in order to perform lymph node examination.

 Dr. Weitzbuch is a highly qualified and trained dermatologist and dermatologic surgeon.
 To learn more about melanoma treatment, contact us today.
-If you believe you have melanoma but have not been diagnosed, seek immediate attention by one of our experts at the Calabasas Dermatology Center.
+If you believe you have melanoma but have not been diagnosed, seek immediate attention by one of our experts at Brilliance Dermatology.